Artlor/CV/GDD/README.md

-## <p style="text-align:center;">This folder contains a game design document describing different aspects of my dream MMORPG and a map of the game world.</p>
+## <div align="center">This folder contains a game design document describing different aspects of my dream MMORPG and a map of the game world.</div>

 <h1 align="center">
   Conceptual game map